Solar panel approvals in a body corporate

 Can the body corporate refuse solar?

-While bodies corporate once held the authority to deny residents the right to install solar panels, the Queensland Government has taken significant strides to redefine this privilege as an unequivocal right.
+While bodies corporate once held the authority to deny residents the right to install solar panels, the Queensland Government has taken significant steps to redefine this privilege as an unequivocal right.
 In both 2010 and, more recently, in 2022, the government established solar panels as an entitlement for property owners, including those within strata schemes.
 This progressive move ensured owners within bodies corporate could not have their request unreasonably denied by committees and/or developers due to aesthetic concerns of the installation.

 The key consideration for bodies corporate has now shifted towards tracking the installations themselves.
-Knowing who has undertaken what installations and ensuring they have been professionally installed by licensed contractors using compliant products.
+Knowing who has undertaken what and ensuring they have been professionally installed by licensed contractors using compliant products.
 The objective is to not only minimise potential issues with the integrity of the roof, but to safeguard the collective interests of the community by ensuring that fixtures and fittings like this are incorporated into the body corporate’s policy of insurance.

 So, while a body corporate cannot outright veto the installation of solar panels, it does have the authority to establish by-laws governing various aspects of their upkeep and maintenance.
 These include provisions of who is responsible for the maintenance of the system, as well as the roof underneath, and who is responsible for costs if the body corporate needs to temporarily remove solar panels to conduct roof repairs.